JonCooperWorks/harness/README.md

    - Encrypts exploit with AES-256-GCM
    - Stores in firm's exploit stockpile (reusable)

-2. **Client → Signs Execution Arguments (Targeting Approval)**
+2. **Client → Approves + Provides Key**
    - Client (President) reviews the exploit and approves execution
-   - Client creates execution arguments (targeting information: IPs, ports, etc.)
-   - Client signs the arguments with their private key (ECDSA)
+   - Client provides harness private key (stored in OS keystore)
-   - This signature proves client approval of the specific targeting parameters
+   - This key is required to decrypt the exploit, representing client approval

 3. **Harness → Verifies Both → Decrypts → Executes**
    - Verifies principal's signature on the exploit payload (proves principal approval)
-   - Verifies client's signature on the execution arguments (proves client approval)
+   - Decrypts symmetric key using client's private key (proves client approval)
    - Decrypts exploit payload
    - Loads WASM module into sandbox
-   - Executes with the signed arguments
+   - Executes with provided arguments

 **Key Point**: The firm maintains a stockpile of signed exploits (reusable).
-The client signs the args (targeting info) to create a dual-authorized execution message.
-Both signatures are required - principal signs the exploit, client signs the targeting arguments.
+The client must provide their harness private key to decrypt and execute.
+Both authorizations are required - principal signs the exploit, client provides their decryption key.

 ## Dual Signatures Explained